saraoe/natural-stories-dutch/experiment/data/README.md

 The **reation times** file include the following columns:
 - reading_type: (str) indicates whether reading was excuted in SPR or RSVP framework
-- reation_time: (numeric) in seconds (for SPR it is reaction time, for RSVP it is the time the word was present)
+- reaction_time: (float) in seconds (for SPR it is reaction time, for RSVP it is the time the word was present)
 - story_name: (str) name of the story
 - document_id: (int)
+- timestamp_buttonpress: (float) timestamp of the buttonpress in seconds
 - document_trigger: (str) eeg trigger for the unique document
 - word: (str)
 - word_n: (int) word number